What is a Preliminary Ecological Appraisal?

 The survey involves an assessment of ecological features on your site and the surrounds, identifying which habitat types are present, as well as the potential to support any protected species.
 The results are analysed and presented to you in a comprehensive report, complete with Phase 1 habitat maps.
 The report will also include any recommendations for further work to ensure that your site is both legally compliant and able to meet any planning requirements in terms of ecology.

 The terminology can be varied when referring to this type of survey and there are slight differences between them.
-The following terms are often used in lieu of Preliminary Ecological Appraisal, with some slight differences:
+The following terms are often used in lieu of Preliminary Ecological Appraisal: